 In addition to the Executive Committee, Brandon serves on the Radio, Fundraising, Community Service and Events committee.

-Juwan Morrison is the Founder and Treasurer of the Staley B. Keith Social Justice Center Inc. life-long resident of the City of Hudson, Juwan graduated from Hudson High School.
+Juwan Morrison is the Founder and Treasurer of the Staley B. Keith Social Justice Center Inc. lifelong resident of the City of Hudson, and graduated from Hudson High School.